- Scabiosa spp. (Pincushion Flower) | Key Growing Information

 Scabiosa spp.
 (Pincushion Flower) - Key Growing Information

-SOWING: Transplant (recommended) - Sow 4-6 weeks before last frost.
+SOWING: Transplant (recommended) - Sow 4-6 weeks before planting out.
 Barely cover as light aids germination.
 Transplant to cell packs or larger containers when the first true leaves appear.
 In the greenhouse, grow transplants at 50-55°F (10-13°C) to keep the plants from stretching.
 Harden off and transplant outside after the last frost.
-Direct seed - After last frost date.
-Successive plantings every 2-3 weeks until late spring give the best quality flowers and pods.
+Direct seed - Successive plantings every 2-3 weeks until late spring give the best quality flowers and pods.
 May require support.

 LIGHT PREFERENCE: Sun.

 PLANT HEIGHT: 24-36".
-Plant supports (such Hortonova used as a horizontal trellis) are required.
+Plant supports (such as Hortonova used as a horizontal trellis) are required.

 PLANT SPACING: 9-15".